-Technological advances have changed dramatically.
-Whether cloud computing, Big data, IoT: Internet of Things were connected and trend to enter the digital world.
-The organizations must accelerate study and understand to improve and change the management of the organization to support the change of technology and remain competitive in the market.
+Technological advances have changed dramatically, whether it is cloud computing, Big Data, IoT (Internet of Things), which is interconnected and tend to enter the digital world (Digital Era).
+Organizations must accelerate study and understand to improve and change the management of the organization to support technological change and remain competitive in the marketplace.